 Investigate flow monitoring issues and support the implementation of solutions by contractors.

+To contribute to the development of the environmental data management system (AQUARIUS) to store, assess, edit, grade and graphically present monitoring data, with an emphasis on continual improvement of quality and timeliness of data entry and processing of that data.

-TProvide hydrological advice to support strategic mine water programmes and ensure appropriate monitoring data is collected and interpreted.
+Provide hydrological advice to support strategic mine water programmes and ensure appropriate monitoring data is collected and interpreted.

 Produce or contribute to technical reports, papers and presentations relating to hydrology and hydrometry.